Use the form at the top of the page to enter your gross salary, expand More Options to add extras, then click Calculate.

 €29,245€2,437€1,125€562€112€14.06

-Please note that the national figures assume full-time employment for the entire year, while your salary is calculated according to
+Please note that the national figures assume full-time employment for the entire year, while your salary is calculated based on the

 Average Salary in the Netherlands